klequis/klequis.io/site/content/blog/installing-nodejs-ubuntu/index.md

 ## Installing Node

 This process will download a setup script to the current directory.
-Change directory to a suitible location such as Downloads
+Change directory to a suitable location such as Downloads

 ```console
 cd Downloads